MarkBind/markbind/docs/userGuide/syntax/annotations.md

 **Displaying content as legends in Annotate Point**

 `<a-point>` allows users to display its content !!inside a popover!! or !!as a legend below the diagram!! or !!both!!.
-However, a label must be provided for the point in order to display the content in both areas.
+However, the label attribute  must be specified in `<a-point>` in order to display the content below the image.

 <include src="codeAndOutput.md" boilerplate >
 <variable name="highlightStyle">html</variable>